olepoeschl/NQueensFAF-GUI/README.md

 A really fast and highly optimized program for calculating the number of solutions of the N-Queens problem.
 Can be used with a gui or via command line.
 <br>Supports CPU multithreading and GPU.
+NOTE: The newets version is always tested for integrated Intel GPUs and for NVIDIA GPUs.
+The latest working version for AMD is release 1.14.1.
+The compatibility for AMD GPUS will be part of the next release.

 ### Download
 See the "Release" section for the latest stable build.